 I like how Sarah plays Nyssa and Ann in making them similar and different to each other.
 It’s also nice for Nyssa to have some attention in this story.
 Mind you (and Janet Fielding makes this point too in the DVD commentary), it would’ve been nice to find out why Nyssa and Ann looked so similar here.

 It’s just stated throughout that Nyssa and Ann are similar to each other without an explanation.
 It’s odd considering Nyssa is from Traken and Ann is from Earth.
-I’ve written my own fan-fiction story that is a sequel to ‘Black Orchid’ explaining why Nyssa and Ann are so similar in terms of appearance.
+I’ve written my own sequel to ‘Black Orchid’ called ‘The Mirror of Memory’, which provides a possible explaination for why Nyssa and Ann are so similar in terms of appearance.